LA Tenorio: College and amateur career

-Tenorio made an immediate impact as a rookie for the Blue Eagles of Ateneo de Manila as he helped lead his team into the 2001 basketball Finals of the University Athletic Association of the Philippines (UAAP).
-He was practically unstoppable in Game 3 of the Best-of-3 Finals Series as he scored 30 points against their college rival De La Salle University-Manila.
+Tenorio made an immediate impact as a rookie for the Blue Eagles of Ateneo de Manila University as he helped lead his team into the 2001 basketball finals of the University Athletic Association of the Philippines (UAAP).
+He was practically unstoppable in game 3 of the best-of-3 finals series as he scored 30 points against their college rival De La Salle Green Archers.
 DLSU-Manila however would go on to win that series.

-The following year, in 2002, he would once again lead the Ateneo de Manila back to the UAAP Finals.
+The following year, in 2002, he would once again lead the Ateneo de Manila back to the UAAP finals.
 This time he and his team would not be denied as they exacted vengeance on DLSU-Manila to win the UAAP Men's Seniors basketball championship.

-He would make a third straight Finals appearance in 2003 but he and his Blue Eagle team would yield their crown to the veteran Far Eastern University Tamaraws.
+He would make a third straight finals appearance in 2003 but he and his Blue Eagle team would yield their crown to the veteran Far Eastern University Tamaraws.

-He played a total of five seasons with Ateneo de Manila and also graduated with a Bachelor of Arts degree in 2006, something he considers a far more important achievement than any of the basketball accolades he ever got.
+He played a total of five seasons with Ateneo de Manila and also graduated with a Bachelor of Arts degree in 2006.
 He played under four college coaches: Joe Lipa, Joel Banal, Sandy Arespacochaga and Norman Black.

 After completing his collegiate eligibility he then saw action in the quasi-commercial basketball league of the Philippines, the Philippine Basketball League (PBL) the last stepping stone towards achieving a professional basketball career.
 In his last PBL Conference he led his Harbour Centre Portmasters team to the 2006 PBL Unity Cup championship, a fitting end to his career as an amateur player.

 PBA career

 During the 2006 PBA draft, Tenorio was the fourth overall draft pick by the San Miguel Beermen.
 He played an average of 25.5 minutes for Magnolia with a respectable average of 7.8 points, 4.6 assists and 3.6 rebounds in nine games.

-In a surprise move in March 2008, he and Larry Fonacier were traded to Alaska Aces for Mike Cortez and Ken Bono.
+In a surprise move in March 2008, he and Larry Fonacier were traded to the Alaska Aces for Mike Cortez and Ken Bono.
 The Aces have been happy with the trade as they got a pure point guard in Tenorio to make life easier for Willie Miller who could now concentrate on his scoring.

-In the first four games of the 2009–2010 KFC-PBA Philippine Cup, Tenorio did not disappoint Alaska's expectation.
+In the first four games of the 2009–10 PBA Philippine Cup, Tenorio did not disappoint Alaska's expectation.
 As a starting point guard Tenorio led the Alaska team to a scrambling victory over San Miguel Beer in their first game.
 In their next three games Tenorio was ever the reliable point guard who led his team to the top of the standings in the PBA.